 The pilot has a scene where Chuck and other employees are talking about a new virus making the rounds, which infects via porn website.
 With said knowledge, Chuck later disables a laptop and a bomb along with it, replete with a This Is No Time for Knitting (in this case, Looking for Porn) moment.

 This becomes a Chekhov's Boomerang in the series finale, when Sarah whose memories have been erased remembers the virus, enabling Chuck to disarm another bomb, powered by the same type of laptop.

 In a later episode, Chuck and Morgan talk about a guy that sometimes sells them fireworks.
 Later on Chuck needs to create a distraction in the same general area that the fireworks are being sold.
 You probably have a vague idea about what happens next.

 Subverted in another episode.
 Morgan accidentally gets stuck in the Buy More's storage cage and calls Chuck to get him out.
 Later, a pair of thugs come by looking for Chuck.
 He leads one of them to the storage cage and closes the door, presumably locking it.
 However, the thug opens it easily and Casey subdues him.
 Immediately afterward, Chuck runs into Morgan who tells him the lock was fixed.

-The season 3 premiere of Chuck has Chekhov's Minigun.
+The season 3 premiere has Chekhov's Minigun.
 Casey remarks that he never got to fire a certain minigun while clearing out their secret base.
 When Chuck and Sarah are rescued at the end of the episode by helicopter, Casey is (quite gleefully) using the minigun, now mounted to the helicopter's door.